 Cancun, Mexico

 A destination that nearly all United States Citizens are familiar with and one that brings up thoughts of beautiful beaches, All-Inclusive Resorts, shopping and partying.
 Cancun definitely has all of those things but also has ancient history right in the main tourist zone, theme parks dedicated to the Culture of Mexico, Cirque Du Soleil and more.
 Its the most visited international destination for US Citizens and one that I do not know that most people fully explore.
-We have actually only visited Cancun once in March of 2024 so I know we have not seen it all and have a lot more to visit in Cancun.
-Here is what my experience has been in Cancun.
+We have visited Cancun itself twice with one being in March of 2024 and the other in January of 2025.
+We have also visited the region on cruise ships with a day trip from Cozumel to Tulum and a day trip from Progresso to Chichen Itza.
+Here is what our experiences have been in Cancun and the Riveria Maya.

 Getting to Cancun and Transportation